Differentially Private Oblivious RAM: Systems evaluation

 \section{Systems evaluation}

-In the previous sections, we have established the design space made possible by formalizing DP-ORAM using theoretical analysis.
-We also saw Root ORAM as a way to achieve some interesting points in the design space.
-In this section, we analyze the stash size usage, in other words, the outsourcing ratio. \textit{We define \textbf{outsourced ratio} as the ratio of the total data outsourced to the amount of local storage required.}
+In the previous sections, we have established the design space made possible by formalizing DP-ORAM, a tunable protocol construction, and theoretical security and performance analysis.
+In this section, we demonstrate the multi-dimensional trade-off between bandwidth, stash storage, and security using a complete systems implementation of \ourprotocol{}.

-We resort to simulations to demonstrate the stash size required.
-We simulate Root ORAM for various values of the parameter to understand the impact of design parameters on the stash size.
-The parameter choices have been tabulated in Table~\ref{table:simulation}.
-We begin by giving the details of our implementations.